amolenk/docs/docs/architecture/dapr-for-net-developers/observability.md

 #### Configuring Dapr metrics

-You can disable the metrics collection endpoint for system services by specifying `--enable-metrics=false` on the command-line that starts the system processes.
-If metrics are enabled, you can also change the default port for the endpoint by specifying this on the command-line: `--metrics-port 9090`.
+At runtime, you can disable the metrics collection endpoint by including the `--enable-metrics=false` argument from the Dapr command line.
+If necessary, you can also change the default port for the endpoint with the `--metrics-port 9090` argument.

-You can use a Dapr configuration file to enable or disable runtime metrics collection:
+You can use a Dapr configuration file to statically enable or disable runtime metrics collection:

 ```yaml
 apiVersion: dapr.io/v1alpha1